takeahero/codechella/readme.md

 enchanting and unforgettable experience for the visitor, providing a multicultural and social integration.
 Aiming at publicizing it and selling tickets, the festival implements a website that enables these actions:

-## 🚀 What i've learned
+## 🚀 About the experience

 I learned how important class names and indentation are for efficient styling.
 Despite never having used a framework, I began to wonder why it is important for a more fluid development.
 But I dont't learning about the framework yet and continue practicing just with html and css.

+I participated in this challenge to practice html and css, getting a simple javascript menu to work was a surprise even for me.

+realized that I must bring my javascript knowledge to the same level as my html and css.
+This may be what I need to finish this challenge.

 ## 📋 Notes

 some parts of the project are not finished yet.

+form validation is not working because I haven't learned about this topic yet.

 ## 🔧 Stacks
 ![CSS3](https://img.shields.io/badge/css3-%231572B6.svg?style=for-the-badge&logo=css3&logoColor=white) ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white) ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)